What is VMware Cloud Foundation (VCF)?

 Where can I find more information about VCF?

-Please consult the VMware Foundation 4.5 FAQ for more information about VMware Cloud Foundation.
+Please consult the VMware Cloud Foundation FAQ for more information.